GargiGhosh03/Autonomous-Research-Assisstant/README.md

   <tr>
     <td style="width: 50%; vertical-align: top; padding: 10px;">
       <p>
         Users can write the desired questions they want in the box.
+The chunks can be adjusted on the desired requirements of the user (max 10) i.e how many extracts they want from different research paper.
       </p>
     </td>
     <td style="width: 50%; padding: 10px;">